kellydunn/ginger/README.md

 # why

-I wannt to be able to download overtone instruments and apply them directly to my monome / have the ability to change them on the fly.
+I want to be able to download overtone instruments and apply them directly to my monome / have the ability to change them on the fly.

 # install